-As we have said, one of the great classics of perfumes with blackberry notes is considered by many to be “Blackberry and Musk" by L'Artisan Parfumeur, created in 1978.
-For some specialists, it would also be the one of the first fruity scents.
-However, it remains above all one of the greatest successes of the house of L'Artisan Parfumeur!
-This delicate citrus-chypre scent is also a must-have for musky (synthetic) fragrances.
-Indeed, the notes of white musks enveloped in notes of blackberry and launched by notes of citrus heads are absolutely sparkling and deliciously enveloping with a cottony warmth so soft!
+One of the most well-known blackberry-based perfumes is "Blackberry and Musk" by L'Artisan Parfumeur, created in 1978.
+Many consider it to be one of the first fruity scents, and it remains one of L'Artisan Parfumeur's greatest successes.
+This refined citrus-chypre fragrance is also a must-have for fans of musky (synthetic) scents.
+The white musk notes enveloped in blackberry and accompanied by citrus top notes create a sparkling and deliciously enveloping scent with a gentle, cottony warmth.

-So after this great success of flowery blends and wild blackberry notes, a good number of floral scents were inspired by it to create wakes that were both bucolic while being more frank and more tenacious.
-In addition, the trend of fruity florals, becoming almost a full-fledged olfactory family, prompted the creation of magnificent bottles based on blackberry notes such as the joyful J'Adore by Dior, Balenciaga Paris L'Eau Rose by Balenciaga, "Amethyst Éclat" by Lalique or even “Daisy Dream" by Marc Jacobs.
+Inspired by the success of floral blends and wild blackberry notes, numerous floral scents were developed to create both bucolic and more pronounced, tenacious fragrances.
+Furthermore, the fruity-floral trend, which has evolved into a distinct olfactory family, has led to the creation of exceptional blackberry-based fragrances such as J'Adore by Dior, Balenciaga Paris L'Eau Rose by Balenciaga, "Amethyst Éclat" by Lalique, and "Daisy Dream" by Marc Jacobs.